milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 There are no `if`s here, no `else if`s, no "_darn it, in this language it's `elif` not `else if`_"'s here, which I feel like matches the more "stateless" way one would think about a grammar like the one above.

 Remember what I said earlier about _monadic_ parser combinators being overkill for this project?
 Well `parseType` is the one parsing function in my project that actually uses the bind operator (hidden in do notation).
 All other parsing functions only use `>>`. \
 So maybe I was wrong earlier?
-Or maybe I'm wrong for using monad stuff when it's not neccessary and this could be done in a purely applicative style? \
+Or maybe I'm wrong for using monad stuff when it's not necessary and this could be done in a purely applicative style? \
 Well maybe at some point I'll be able to tell ^^.

 ## Run cabal, run!
 Going from the AST we've now parsed to calling the functions that modify our state is what I will refer to as _monkey pattern matching_ where we can just give a decently trained ape the type signature of our function and the monkey will then do the pattern matching for us.
 One might also argue that instead of apes we could use llms for such tasks.

-Since my cognitive ability is essentially equivalent to one of those "reasoning model" thingys being used on top of a monkey's brain for token prediction, I decided to implement functions like these myself:
+Since my cognitive ability is essentially equivalent to one of those "reasoning model" thingies being used on top of a monkey's brain for token prediction, I decided to implement functions like these myself:
 ``` Haskell
 runParserType :: Type -> MetricType
 runParserType Parser.TInt = Core.TInt